Simufilam: Pharmacology

+The publishing journals have issued expressions of concern for studies related to the pharmacology.

 Burns and Wang reported in 2008 that FLNA contains the high-affinity binding site of naloxone and naltrexone in preventing opioid tolerance and dependence, and in 2020 that by disrupting that simufilam reduces the ultra-tight binding of amyloid beta 42 to the alpha-7 nicotinic receptor.
-Burns and Wang say that the FLNA linkage to the alpha 7 nicotinic receptor is critical to amyloid's toxic signaling through this receptor and that simufilam disrupts FLNA's linkage to this receptor to stop this toxic signaling.
+Burns and Wang say that the FLNA linkage to the alpha-7 nicotinic receptor is critical to amyloid's toxic signaling through this receptor and that simufilam disrupts FLNA's linkage to this receptor to stop this toxic signaling.
 They later demonstrated, by isoelectric focusing, that simufilam restores to normal an altered conformation of FLNA in Alzheimer's disease models or postmortem human brain tissue.

+A 2020 study found simufilam improved epilepsy in a mouse model where FLNA was overexpressed.